mydea/PikadayResponsive/README.md

 ###forcePikaday
 If set to true, Pikaday will always be displayed, no matter the device type.

+##Todo
+The following features will will be added in the near future:

+* The possibility to manually configure Pikaday
+* Additional function to clear the input field

 ##Author
 PikadayResponsive has been created by Francesco Novy | http://www.fnovy.com | francesconovy@gmail.com | @_fnovy